tp/page/_posts/2015-02-26-alex-payne-mindfulness-performance-enhancing.md

 ---
-title: ♻ Alex Payne on mindfulness as a "performance enhancing tool"
+title: ♻ Alex Payne on Mindfulness as a "Performance Enhancing Tool"
 layout: default
 ---